Excited for September 2026?

 No, new student enrolment is face-to-face.
 Complete the online “Getting Ready for College” form before attending to save time.

-Enrolment starts from Thursday, 22nd August (GCSE results day) to Friday, 30th August.
+Enrolment starts from Thursday 20th of August (GCSE results day) to Friday 28th August.

-The in-person part takes about 40 minutes if you have completed the online form and brought your exam results and ID.
+The in-person part takes about 40 minutes if you have completed the online form and brought your exam results and proof of identity.

 There is no strict deadline, but spaces can fill up.
 Attend your assigned time to secure your place.
 If you miss it, contact the college immediately.